TheoEwzZer/GameZen/README.md

 ## 📍 Overview

 The GameZen plugin is a BetterDiscord plugin that aims to enhance the user experience by automatically activating Do Not Disturb mode and updating the user status when any game is launched.
-By providing a settings panel, users are able to customize the check interval, making it a flexible and personalized solution for gamers on Discord.
 Its core value proposition lies in its ability to enhance productivity and immersion during gaming sessions by managing notifications effectively.

 ---